Quinnipiac Bobcats women's ice hockey

-The Quinnipiac Bobcats women's ice hockey program represents Quinnipiac University.
-The Bobcats have competed in ECAC Hockey since the 2005-2006 season where they replaced Vermont when the Catamounts moved to Hockey East.
-Prior to that season the Bobcats competed in College Hockey America for the 2004-2005 season, played as a Division I Independent for the 2002-2003 and 2003-2004 seasons, and in the ECAC Division I Eastern division for the 2001-2002 season.
+The Quinnipiac Bobcats women's ice hockey program represents Quinnipiac University in Hamden, Connecticut.
+The Bobcats have competed in ECAC Hockey since the 2005–2006 season where they replaced Vermont when the Catamounts moved to Hockey East.
+Prior to that season the Bobcats competed in College Hockey America for the 2004–2005 season, played as a Division I Independent for the 2002–2003 and 2003–2004 seasons, and in the ECAC Division I Eastern division for the 2001–2002 season.

-The Bobcats play in the People's United Center (formerly the TD Bank Sports Center) in Hamden, Connecticut.
-The People's United Center hosted the NCAA Women's Frozen Four in 2014 and 2019.
+The Bobcats play in M&T Bank Arena (formerly People's United Center) in Hamden, Connecticut.